 Salamba Sarvangasana – Supported Shoulder Stand

-Feet and Legs – Start in Shavasana / Corpse pose, with knees bent.
+Feet and Legs – Start laying on your back in Shavasana / Corpse pose, with knees bent.
 As you press palms into the mat, use your core to lift your legs as close to perpendicular to the floor as you are comfortable.
+Try to use your core and bring your entire body into a straight line if possible.
 This is one of the few Asanas where it is best to keep your toes pointed, for balance.
 Keep your legs supported with your arms, perhaps just stay in Ardha Sarvangasana / Half Shoulder Stand (image below) until you build balance and core strength to bring your legs and torso closer to a straight line.

 Torso and Head – You will lift your torso from the floor to come into this inversion.
 Allow your chin to come to your chest.
 Make sure you do not turn your head or neck to either side in this or any inversion to avoid injury.